LogosInitiative/lojban-sentinels/README.md

 Grammatically, xau converts any cmavo that opens a subordinate clause into it's terminator.
 To be grammatical the cmavo must, obviously, match. `BE ... xau BE`.
 But a clause can be closed automatically if a prior cmavo is matched, e.g. `COI ...
 BE ... xau COI` --both `COI` and `BE` are terminated.

+(There could be also be third type, similar to xau, which closes all clauses up to first named sentinel. e.g. call it xao for this example, `COI ...
+BE ...
+COI ... xao COI` would close the first occurance of COI and everything in between.)

 ## Examples